rhomobile/rhomobile-docs/docs/en/edge/guide/debugging_js.md

 ![Selecting an element](http://rhodocs-images.s3.amazonaws.com/guide/debugging_with_rhosimulator/selecting-html-element.png)

-The selected element will then be highlighted in the Inspector Window, and its applied CSS styles and heirarchy will be shown:
+The selected element will then be highlighted in the Inspector Window, with its applied CSS styles shown in the right-hand pane and its heirarchy shown along the bottom:

 ![Selected element](http://rhodocs-images.s3.amazonaws.com/guide/debugging_with_rhosimulator/selected-html-element.png)

 ### Using the Search Elements box

-You also can find particular attributes in the DOM using Search Elements.
-In the 'Elements' tab, find the Search Elements box in the upper-right corner and enter text, content or a even tag name of an element or attribute you'd like to find.
+You also can find particular attributes in the DOM using Search Elements. **Click inside the Search Elements box in the upper-right corner and enter text**, content or the tag name of an element or attribute you'd like to find.
 All items matching the search will be highlighted:

 ![Search elements](http://rhodocs-images.s3.amazonaws.com/guide/debugging_with_rhosimulator/search-elements.png)

 ### Expanding/collapsing the DOM tree

-You also can navigate directly to the required HTML element by expanding/collapsing the DOM tree using the disclosure arrows to the left of all tags with children:
+You also can **navigate directly to the required HTML element by expanding/collapsing the DOM tree** using the disclosure arrows to the left of all tags with children:

 ![DOM tree arrows](http://rhodocs-images.s3.amazonaws.com/guide/debugging_with_rhosimulator/dom-tree-arrows.png)

 ## 3- Live-Editing HTML and CSS

-The Web Inspector permits live editing of the HTML and CSS code (within the simulator) and immediately renders your changes in the Device Window.
+The Web Inspector permits live editing of HTML and CSS code and immediately renders your changes in the Device Window.
 This provides a quick way to preview HTML and CSS changes without having to go back to the IDE to edit, save and refresh.
-Once you're satisfied with your changes, you can then update your code files to make the changes permanent.
+However, **these changes exist only within the simulator**.
+To make your changes permanent, you'll need to update your code files once you're satisfied with the changes.

 NOTE: Changes in RhoSimulator are temporary and apply only to the code running inside the simulator.
 To make changes permanent, you must update your HTML/CSS files separately.